Meigyoku-Thmn/Ever17Converter/documetations/CPS.md

 # About CPS file format
 This is the format for graphics in Ever17.

-Unfortunately, I still don't know much about this format, except some code I adapted from https://weeaboo.nl/ (thanks!)
+Unfortunately, I still don't know much about this format, except some code I adapted from https://weeaboo.nl/ (thanks!).

 My code is horrible in performance, sorry, they are from my researching code about this game, so performance was not a priority.